IABC Berlin Community

 Ana began her career as a journalist (in print, radio & television).
 She holds a Degree in Social Communications (Universidade do Minho) and a Business Management Degree (PDE) from AESE Business School.
 In 2009, she was elected one of the Most Motivating Persons in Portugal by Business School ISCTE.
 She speaks Portuguese, English & Spanish.
 Ana is based in Lisbon, PT.

-IABC Belgium Community
+IABC Poland Community

 IABC EMENA Local Community Model for Growth